Piano Festival

 Grades 1-6

-Applicants must perform one complete piece (no excerpts) from memory.
-This division provides students with the opportunity to master one piece.
+Participants must perform one complete piece (no excerpts) from memory.
 Judge’s decisions will emphasize the quality of the performance, rather than the difficulty of the work.

 Bach and Sonatina Division